-I am truly impressed with this amplifier and what it is capable of terms of sound and functions.
-There is nothing that i have played that was able to sound this good from such a small package and offer what it does.
-A tube amp none the less!
+I am truly impressed with this amplifier and what it is capable of in terms of sound and functions.
+There is nothing that I have played that was able to sound this good from such a small package and offer what it does.
+A tube amp nonetheless!

-Technology has been really moving forward in the tube amp realm and its very exciting.
-With the introduction of load boxes and cab simulation technology, we are now able to really shed some weight from our rigs and still sound great!
+Technology has been moving forward in the tube amp realm, and it’s very exciting.
+With the introduction of load boxes and cab simulation technology.
+We are now able to really shed some weight from our rigs and still sound great!

-The Revv G20 should really be on your watch list.
-It is capable of filling the role of so many products yet it’s all in one small package.
-While the price might seem high initially, once you actually spend some time with it and realize what it really is, the cost is so worth it.
+The Revv G20 should be on your purchase list.
+It’s capable of filling the role of so many products, yet it’s all in one small package.

 Make sure to also check out the Generator 120 MK3, where the G20 concept came from!
 The Revv G Series pedals are great too.
 The G3 is a must for your pedal board!